CHI - NYC

 American Airlines

-American's Main Cabin Extra offers early boarding and complimentary drinks, ideal for comfort.
+American's Main Cabin Extra includes early boarding and complimentary drinks.

 Delta